liberant/spotawebapp/src/containers/About/README.md

 * **authorisation**
 * **code splitting**
 * **CI** and **CD**

-All these features can be programmed from scratch.
-But why should anyone do this?
-There are so many great developers out there creating great applications, libraries and tools to help them and you to develop fast and easily.

-There are also other cool features:
 * **realtime database**
 * **realtime forms**
 * **messaging/notifications** - every logged user that approved messaging on login will receive notifications for new tasks created
 * **full authentication** - with Google, Facebook, Twitter, GitHub, email and **phone**
 * **online and last time offline state for users**
 * **file uploads to the firebase storage**

-The further text explains which libraries/modules are used, and why.
-Some of them are installed and used in their `pure` way as described in their documentation.
-In those cases we will just show the link to the official documentation to avoid outdated descriptions of their usage.

 ## Folder Structure